• Skip to primary navigation

 If you can find créme fraiche at the store, you MUST try these Créme Fraiche Mashed Potatoes!
 You can sub cream cheese for créme fraiche if you can’t find it.
 You can keep these warm in the crockpot too!

-Make-ahead Mashed potatoes recipe
+Make-ahead mashed potatoes recipe

 Preheat the oven to 350 degrees, or if you are roasting a turkey just roast the garlic on whatever temperature the oven is set for.
 Cut the tops off of two bulbs of garlic and drizzle with olive oil, salt and pepper.
 Wrap them in aluminum foil and roast for 35-45 minutes or until they are soft.
 While the garlic is roasting, skin and dice your potatoes to equal portions.